ZhiwenSong1/Capstone-project/README.md

 ## Questions

-What questions are you trying to answer with your data?
-How will your data support your users?

-Example:

 > - The top five countries with the most medals in the 2024 Olympics
 > - Followed with the question above, the types of sports where the top Olympic countries traditionally excel
 > - Identify the geographic locations for these Olympic countries